eqld/nlsh/README.md

 ## Security

-* Tools only perform read-only operations.
+* Tools only perform read-only operations to gather system context.
-* Command execution never happens without explicit user confirmation.
+* Command execution only happens in interactive mode (`-i` flag) and requires explicit user confirmation.
+* In non-interactive mode (default), commands are only displayed and never executed automatically.
+* All generated commands are shown to the user before any execution.

 --------